 WEEKLY STOCK COMMENT: MERIDIAN ENERGY

-Meridian Energy is New Zealand’s largest electricity generator and has a 100% renewable generation platform.
-It owns and operates New Zealand’s largest portfolio of hydro and wind generation assets and generates about 30% of New Zealand’s electricity from seven hydro and four wind facilities.
+Meridian Energy (MEL) is New Zealand’s largest electricity generator and has a 100% renewable generation platform.
+It owns and operates New Zealand’s largest portfolio of hydro and wind generation assets and generates over 30% of New Zealand’s electricity from seven hydro and five wind facilities.
 MEL’s generation and retail portfolio is carefully managed to reduce earnings volatility that can arise from adverse hydrological conditions.
 MEL has over 270,000 customers across its two brands, Meridian and Powershop.
 The Crown retains 51% ownership of MEL.

 Wholesale electricity pricing can be very volatile, as it is driven largely by the levels of (and flows into) the hydro dams.
 The New Zealand electricity market is dominated by a small number of integrated generator/retailers.
 While the generators sell most of their power into the grid and through the wholesale market, the price that they receive for their generation is not materially dependent on the relatively volatile wholesale price.
 This is because about 90% of their generation is hedged, either naturally via retail off-take agreements at fixed prices, or through financial hedge sales and contracts for differences.